25parag/Employee-Data-Analysis/README.md

 dept_manager: records of managers within departments.
 This dataset can be used for various HR and workforce-related analyses.

-Initially data has been cleaned and preprocessed to ensure consistency and accuracy.
+Initially, data has been cleaned and preprocessed to ensure consistency and accuracy.

 ANALYSIS HIGHLIGHTS:
-Gender distribution across departments.
+Gender distribution across departments,
-Salaries disparities between male and female
+Salaries disparities between male and female,
-Age distribution at various hierarchy level
+Age distribution at various hierarchy levels,
-Employee Tenure Analysis
+Employee Tenure Analysis,
-Employment status of employees
+Employment status of employees,
-Top earners
+Top earners,
-Department Transfer Analysis
+Department Transfer Analysis,
-Employee Turnover Rate
+Employee Turnover Rate,
-Average salary growth per year analysis
+Average salary growth per year analysis.